Welcome to West Valley College Transfer Center

 - UC Transfer Admission Guarantee (TAG) Application Workshop

 - Common Application Workshops

-- Check each university’s portal on a weekly basis for any special requests and “To Do” lists
+- After you submit your application, check each university's portal on a weekly basis for any special requests and "To Do" lists

-- Apply for financial aid (FAFSA or California Dream Act application – deadline March 2)
+- Apply for financial aid (FAFSA or California Dream Act between October 1 – March 2)